Visit to the Scolacium Museum and National Archaeological Park

 History of the Scolacium Archaeological Park

-The Scolacium Archaeological Park and the adjoining museum fall within the municipal territory of Borgia (seaside hamlet of Roccelletta), in a rural setting of extraordinary beauty.
-The land on which the present Scolacium Park stands belonged to the large latifundium estate of Baron Mazza, an estate devoted to the production of oil, as attested by the presence of a dense olive grove and the Mill Museum, a fine example of industrial archaeology.
+The Scolacium Archaeological Park and its adjoining museum are located in the municipality of Borgia (specifically, in the seaside hamlet of Roccelletta), in a rural setting of extraordinary beauty.
+The land on which the current Scolacium park stands belonged to the large estate of Baron Mazza, an estate devoted to oil production, as evidenced by the presence of a dense olive grove and the Oil Mill Museum, a pleasant example of industrial archaeology.

-When did the discovery of these wonders and the birth of the Scolacium Park take place?
-It was in 1910 when the archaeologist Paolo Orsi, the first Superintendent in Calabria, agreed with the owner of the estate to purchase a monumental bronze arm found in the olive grove.
-Since then, archaeological interest in the area has led to the first excavations by Ermanno Arslan (1965) and to the state expropriation that transformed the area into today's Scolacium Archaeological Park.
+When were these wonders discovered and when was the Scolacium Park created?
+It was 1910 when archaeologist Paolo Orsi, the first Superintendent in Calabria, agreed with the owner of the estate to purchase a monumental bronze arm found in the olive grove.
+Since then, archaeological interest in the area has led to the first excavations by Ermanno Arslan (1965) and the state expropriation that transformed the area into the current Scolacium Archaeological Park.
+New discoveries during subsequent excavation campaigns have also enriched the small antiquarium of the origins, which today is an integral part of the Scolacium National Archaeological Museum and Park.

 Visit to the Scolacium Museum

-A trip to the Scolacium Museum and National Archaeological Park is the perfect opportunity to discover the entire coastline, from Catanzaro Lido to the Bay of the Hippocampus in Soverato, stopping at some of the most beautiful beaches on the Costa degli Aranci.
+A trip to the National Archaeological Museum and Park of Scolacium is the perfect opportunity to discover the entire coastline, from Catanzaro Lido to the Bay of the Seahorse in Soverato, stopping at some of the most beautiful beaches on the Costa degli Aranci.

 https://calabriastraordinaria.it/en/news/visit-to-the-scolacium-museum-and-national-archaeological-park